 In addition, SpaceX plans to initially operate two ground stations for telemetry, tracking and control – one on the US West Coast and one on the East Coast (in Brewster, WA).

 And what kind of connection parameters will this constellation offer?
 According to SpaceX, users can expect “gigabit speeds” and very low latency at around 20 milliseconds, which is more than sufficient even for playing latency-sensitive online games.
+In Fall 2019, SpaceX demonstrated the ability of Starlink to provide speeds of 610 Mbit/s to a flying military airplane.
 In contrast, the current satellite internet services are much slower and their main disadvantage is the high latency in hundreds of milliseconds due to the placement of satellites in the geostationary orbit at 35,000 km.
 This delay is noticable even during normal use, let alone when playing an online shooter.

 Compared to conventional networks, satellites in low Earth orbit have some advantages.
 For one, light travels slower through fiber optic cables than it does in free space (in addition, the terrestrial data must be routed through many intermediate points which may not represent the physically shortest route).
 This means that Starlink should enable faster long distance communication, which might be useful for high-frequency trading and other applications.
 However, until Starlink is up and running, we do not know what kinds of plans will SpaceX offer and what kinds of limits it will set, and we do not yet know the actual speeds and latency that will be achieved in practice.

 Elon Musk also revealed that Starlink’s network protocol “will be simpler than IPv6 and have tiny packet overhead”.
 Additionally, the network will provide “end-to-end encryption encoded at firmware level“.